 Financial Adviser (IFA) to receive expert advice.

-before an IFA can give advice on long-term care he must be
+Before an IFA can give advice on long-term care

-properly qualified to do so on criteria laid out by the FSA.
+he must be properly qualified to do so on criteria laid out

-is wise to consult a solicitor when making family decisions
+It is wise to consult a solicitor when making

 to consider Inheritance Tax and trust planning.